-If you need a uni microphone, for example, in presenting the event, this will be a perfect option because your audience will hear everything that is recorded, but other people won’t hear anything; unidirectional microphones have very low noise levels, so it will be great for webcasting or video chatting.
+If you need a unidirectional microphone, for example, to present an event, this is a great choice.
+Your audience will hear everything that is recorded, but other people won’t hear anything.
+One-way microphones have very low noise levels, so they are great for webcasting or video chatting.

 This type of microphone is also perfect when large groups discuss something.
 It would help if you only recorded it because unidirectional microphones do a great job in such a situation.

-As I said before, omnidirectional microphones capture sounds from all directions; Omnidirectional microphones are designed to record the whole scene; any noise in the surrounding directional mics will record it too.
+As I said before, all-around microphones capture sounds from all directions; Omnidirectional microphones are designed to record the whole scene; any noise in the surrounding directional mics will record it too.

 So directional microphones should be used for situations where you don’t want to capture unwanted sounds.

-But if you want to get everything happening in the room, a directional microphone will work perfectly and won’t cost too much money because quality omnidirectional mics are more expensive compared to directional ones.
+If you want to capture everything in the room, a directional microphone will work well and won’t cost much.
+Quality omnidirectional mics are more expensive.

-If the quality omnidirectional microphone is just one loud voice in some situations, a directional microphone would be inappropriate, so this type of omnidirectional mic can only be used when the people involved in the conversation are quiet or not talking simultaneously.
+In some cases, a directional microphone wouldn’t be right because it would only pick up one loud voice.
+This type of omnidirectional mic can only be used when everyone in the conversation is quiet or not talking at the same time.

 When comparing unidirectional vs. omnidirectional microphones, there are many factors to consider to decide which is best for your speaker’s needs and budget.